Streaming-Data-Analytics/2024-2025_SML-vs-CL/README.md

 ______

 # Background
-When applying Machine Learning to data streams, one of the most critical challenges in this setting is **concept drift**, which occurs when the statistical properties of the data change over time, impacting the model's ability to make accurate predictions.
+When applying Machine Learning to data streams, one of the most critical challenges is **concept drift**, which occurs when the statistical properties of the data change over time, potentially impacting the model's ability to make accurate predictions.

 Concept drift can be classified into two types: **virtual drift** and **real drift**. **Virtual drift** happens when the input distribution $P(X|y)$ or class prior $P(y)$ changes, but the relationship between inputs and outputs $P(y|X)$ remains unchanged.
 This means that while the data may look different, the decision boundary remains the same.